ironcev/thp.im/_posts/2013-05-15-option-idiom.md

 ---
 title: Option Idiom
-subtitle: What is the option idiom and how to implement it and use it in C#
-description: This blog post explains what is the Option Idiom and how to implement it and properly use it in C#.
+subtitle: What is the Option Idiom anyway?
+How to implement it and properly use it in C#?
-tags: csharp fsharp null swissknife
+tags: csharp fsharp null option-idiom swissknife
 facebook:
   picture: 'option-idiom/resharper-message-possible-system-nullreferenceexception.png'
 ---